jmt-gh/audiobookshelf-sonos/README.md

    - `ABS_URI`: This is your audiobookshelf URL
    - `ABS_LIBRARY_ID`: This is your audiobookshelf library ID.
 This should be in the form of a long string of letters and numbers.
 You can find this via the ABS API.
    - `ABS_TOKEN`: This is your ABS API key.
 This can be found in the user section of the ABS settings
+   - `LOG_LEVEL`: Set to debug, info, warn, error to set a minimum log level to show. **note:** debug is very noisy, and shouldn't be run all the time
 3. Update the `sonos.wsdl` file (line 2062) with your SOAP_URI

 ```